About the composer

 Z. Randall Stroope is an American composer and conductor.
-He has conducted concert in 25 countries, is the Artistic Director of two international summer festivals, and has directed music for Vatican mass on 10 different occasions.
-In the last year, he has conducted in Hong Kong, Rome, Singapore, Barcelona, Dublin, and St. John (Canada).
-In the United States, Randall has conducted nearly 40 performances at Carnegie Hall, and numerous appearances at Chicago Orchestra Hall, John F. Kennedy Center for the Performing Arts and other venues.
-He has conducted 44 all-state choirs.
-Ensembles under his direction have performed at two national ACDA conventions, four regional ACDAs, and numerous state conventions.
-He has six albums on Spotify and over 70 YouTube recordings.
+He has lead concerts in 25 countries, is Artistic Director of two international summer festivals, and has directed music for Vatican mass on 16 different occasions.
+In the United States, Randall has conducted 45 performances at Carnegie Hall, and numerous appearances at Chicago Orchestra Hall, and other venues.
+Ensembles under his direction have performed at two national conventions of the American Choral Directors Association.
+Randall has several albums on Spotify and over 80 YouTube recordings.

 Browse compositions by Z. Randall Stroope